 Dr. iur.
 Giedre Lideikyte Huber defended her PhD dissertation at the University of Geneva and studied as a Visiting doctoral student at Harvard Law School in 2014 and as a Visiting scholar at UC Berkeley School of Law in 2015.
 Her domains of specialization are tax and philanthropy, corporate taxation and tax litigation.
 Her professional experience includes both the private (banking) and public sectors (Geneva cantonal tax authority).
 She currently acts as a Member of the Board of the Cantonal surveillance authority of foundations and pension funds.

-Dr. iur.
-Giulia Neri-Castracane, lawyer, teaches philanthropy at the University of Geneva and corporate social responsibility at the University of Italian-speaking Switzerland (USI).
-As a lecturer, she designed and teaches the first philanthropy course at the University of Geneva's Faculty of Law: «Philanthropy and its main legal implications».
+Prof. Giulia Neri-Castracane teaches philanthropy at the University of Geneva and corporate social responsibility at the University of Italian-speaking Switzerland (USI).
+She designed and taught the first philanthropy course at the University of Geneva's Faculty of Law: «Philanthropy and its main legal implications».
 Her research also focuses on corporate governance, sustainable development, Sustainable Development Goals, socially responsible investment and social and/or hybrid enterprises.

 Dr Emma Tieffenbach

 Emma Tieffenbach holds a doctorate in philosophy and is a lecturer at the University of Geneva and the University of Lausanne.
 She designed and teachers the course "The Ethics of Philanthropy" in the Department of Philosophy.
 Her areas of publication are moral and political philosophy.